Vaccine

 Content added: JUNE 01, 2026

-Last updated: JUNE 02, 2026
+Last updated: JUNE 05, 2026

 Background

-Revaccinating pediatric oncology patients present challenges owing to compromised immune systems from cancer and treatments.
+Revaccinating pediatric oncology patients presents challenges owing to compromised immune systems from cancer and treatments.
 Although revaccination is a vital intervention to address this immunity gap, its execution is complex, considering factors such as optimal timing, vaccine selection, compliance, and the patients' overall health status.

 Context in Egypt